mihailthebuilder/bright-news-backend/README.md

 ### GitHub actions

-I set up a workflow that creates a PostgreSQL service and uses it for a simple test of the single API endpoint that it has.
+I set up a workflow that...:

+1. Creates a PostgreSQL database service
+2. Tests the single API endpoint with a good request
+3. Tests the API with a bad request

 ### Heroku deployment